 The release of Karma in 2023 brought more chart toppers with “You Take Me As I Am” and “My Life.”
 “Rambler’s Soul” reached number one two times on the Bluegrass Today Weekly Top 20 and number two on their monthly chart.
 “Walk Beside Me” was the fourth number one song from the album, and featured a guest starring appearance by Shawn Lane.

 Glen grew up around music, playing with a variety of local bands in high school and then starting out in the bluegrass festival circuit.
 He joined the country music artist Marty Raybon, former lead singer of the supergroup Shenandoah, and toured with him for six years starting in 2002.
 He played around the country, overseas, and had many shows at the Grand Ole Opry.
-He created Volume 5 in 2008.
+He created Volume Five in 2008.

-Jacob was raised on bluegrass music, growing up in a small town in the mountains of North Carolina and listening to the tunes of his father, founding member of the award-winning Blue Highway band.
+Jacob was raised on bluegrass music, growing up in a small town in the mountains of North Carolina and listening to the tunes of his father, founding member of the award-winning Blue Highway Band.
 He played with some of the top pickers and spent time mastering his craft before joining Kenny and Amanda Smith’s band.
 He was most influenced by Dempsey Young, Adam Steffey, Shawn Lane, Alison Krauss, Tony Rice, Doyle Lawson, Quicksilver, and the New Grass Revival.

 Along with being a multi-instrumentalist for Volume Five, Aaron Ramsey is also a talented recording engineer for Mountain Fever Records.
-He has been playing the mandolin since he was 12 years old and played with the Gospel bluegrass group, Damascus Road.
+He has been playing the mandolin since he was 12 years old and played with the gospel bluegrass group, Damascus Road.
 In 2002, at age 17, he started playing mandolin and guitar for Linville Ridge Band.
 In 2004, he released his first solo project, then joined Randy Kohrs and the Lites.
 In 2007, he joined Mountain Heart and stayed there until joining Volume Five.

 Jacob Eller started out in a musical family, and played bass for the Galax area bluegrass band, No Speed Limit.
 He later played with The Church Sisters and mandolin player Sierra Hull.
 He is now the band leader and bass player for Highlands Fellowship Church and plays with southwest Virginia singer-songwriters.

-From Volume 5: Patton is currently on leave from the band.
+From Volume Five: Patton is currently on leave from the band.
 He suffered a stroke in early 2021, right after the band recorded their album set for release in early 2021.
 Please continue to keep Patton in your prayers so he can continue to recover.

-Patton began playing banjo at age niine and was raised in Stockbridge, Georgia.
+Patton began playing banjo at age nine and was raised in Stockbridge, Georgia.
 He was influenced by Earl Scruggs, J.D.
 Crowe, Terry Baucom, and Scott Vestal.
 He then worked with the Georgia-based group, Lost Horizon, playing festivals and appearing on television.
 He spent four years after that living in Nashville and working with Marty Raybon.
 He now lives in Mountain Rest, South Carolina.

 Volume 5 News